forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Warfare: The Finns cleverly used the homeland advantage such as knowing the terrain, prebuilt defensive structures and skills to handle the winter conditions like skiing.
 The Finns received few extern support and fought mostly on their own.
 Long-term warfare was hard to sustain under with their economy severely hampered, for the Soviets too, the war was associated with very high costs, so finally a peace treaty with some concessions from the Finns (the Soviets had a resource advantage over the Finns) was reached, though keeping complete independence.
 Post War: Both the Soviets and the Finns in the following respected the peace treaty and established good and friendly relations ([YLE](#yle-on-putins-opinion-on-the-winter-war)). // that the Winter War was perceived as defeat by the Soviets and the Soviets were much more powerful after they defeated the Nazis didn't change their adherence to the peace treaty as pointed out by [[Beck](#beck-on-the-winter-war)].

-> In a climate of tension (the Finnish possibly new about the Molotov–Ribbentrop Pact from their British friends, while the Soviets knew about some closeness between Germany and Finland) to have population centers such as the 2nd largest cities not directly near foreign forces is understandably.
+> In a climate of tension (the Finnish possibly knew about the Molotov–Ribbentrop Pact from their British friends, while the Soviets knew about some closeness between Germany and Finland) to have population centers - such as the 2nd largest cities - not directly near foreign forces is understandably.

 #### Refs Winter War
 ##### Beck on the Winter War